DataBiosphere/data-portal/content/contribute/data/contributing-to-hca.md

 ## Wrangler Office Hours

-If you have questions about data contribution, join the DCP Wranlger office hours on Zoom.
+If you have questions about data contribution, join the DCP Wrangler office hours on Zoom.

 ### Date / Time